-Expected from 2019-20, IFRS 16 Leases supersedes IAS 17 Leases.
-IFRS 16 introduces a single lessee accounting model.
+From 2019-20, IFRS 16 Leases will replace IAS 17 Leases.
+The core principle of the IFRS 16 Leases standard is that it introduces a single lessee accounting model.
 Public body lessees will be more likely to account for operating leases in a similar way to the current IAS 17 treatment for finance leases.